usdot-jpo-ode/wzdx/README.md

 ## License

 The WZDx project is in the worldwide public domain (i.e., in the public domain within the United States - copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal](https://creativecommons.org/share-your-work/public-domain/cc0/) public domain dedication).
 All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with the waiver of copyright interest.
+By submitting a pull request, you are agreeing to comply with the waiver of copyright interest. see [License](LICENSE) for more details.